-AHCCCS enrolled members who are residing in the AzSH and who require physical health services that are not provided by AzSH during their stay, will receive services at Maricopa Integrated Health Systems (MIHS) clinics and/or Maricopa Medical Center (MMC).
+Arizona State Hospital Discharges: AHCCCS enrolled members who are residing in the AzSH and who require physical health services that are not provided by AzSH during their stay, will receive services at Valleywise Health Center and/or Valleywise Medical Center.
+Refer to AMPM Policy 1021.

-The Contractor responsible for physical health services shall provide reimbursement for medically necessary physical health services for populations served under this Contract under one of the two following arrangements:
+The Contractor shall provide reimbursement for medically necessary physical health services for populations served under this Contract under one of the two following arrangements:

-- 1. A contractual agreement with MIHS clinics including MMC and MIHS physicians, to provide all medically necessary services.
-MIHS will be assigned to provide primary care services for all members residing in AzSH. - In the absence of a contractual agreement, the enrolled entity shall be responsible for coordination of care, prior authorization processes, claims payments, and provider and member issues for all services delivered by MIHS.
+- 1. A contractual agreement with Valleywise Health Center clinics including Valleywise Medical Center and Valleywise Health Center physicians, to provide all medically necessary services.
+MIHS will be assigned to provide primary care services for all members residing in AzSH, or - 2.
+In the absence of a contractual agreement, the Contractor shall be responsible for coordination of care, prior authorization processes, claims payments, and provider and member issues for all services delivered by Valleywise Health Center.
 The Contractor shall provide a seamless and obstacle free process for the provision of services and payment.

-Emergency services for AzSH residents will be provided by the Maricopa Medical Center and shall be reimbursed by the Contractor regardless of prior authorization or notification.
+Emergency services for AzSH residents will be provided by the Valleywise Medical Center and shall be reimbursed by the Contractor regardless of prior authorization or notification.
 Physical health related pharmacy services for AzSH residents will be provided by AzSH in consultation with the Contractor.
-The Contractor responsible for physical health services is responsible for such payment.
+The Contractor is responsible for such payment.

-The Contractor shall monitor and coordinate care for enrolled members who are admitted to the AzSH, awaiting admission to AzSH, and monitoring those who have been discharged or determined discharge ready from AzSH as specified in AMPM 1020.
+The Contractor shall monitor and coordinate care for members who are admitted to AzSH, or awaiting admission to AzSH, and monitor those who have been discharged or determined discharge ready from AzSH as specified in AMPM 1021.
 The Contractor is required to report to AHCCCS, as specified in Section F, Attachment F3, Contractor Chart of Deliverables, Contractor Monitoring of AzSH Admissions and Discharges.